Prof Muhtaseb was the first surgeon in Wales to perform DSEK or Descemet’s Stripping Endothelial Keratoplasty

 The first to use Intacs SK in the NHS

 Intacs corneal rings are used in the treatments of keratoconus (see the link on the left).
 Intacs SK are used for Severe Keratoconus.
 The rings have a smaller radius of curvature and a different cross-sectional shape compared to regular Intacs rings.
 It was known that patients with severe keratoconus responded poorly to regular Intacs and often required corneal transplant surgery to improve their vision.

-When Intacs SK rings were introduced to the UK in early 2007, Mr Muhtaseb was the first to implant them for NHS patients.
+When Intacs SK rings were introduced to the UK in early 2007, Prof Muhtaseb was the first to implant them for NHS patients in Wales.
 The effects have been very promising, with some very encouraging outcomes in advanced cases.
 He currently has a large series of treated patients and has published the results in a highly reputed peer-reviewed journal.
 He has presented the results at international conferences and is invited to speak to audiences as a recognised expert in this field.

 Implantable Collamer Lens

-Mr Muhtaseb performed the first STAAR ICL phakic intraocular lens implants in Wales.
-He remains the only surgeon in Wales (and one of only a few in the UK) performing this operation for large refractive errors.
+Prof Muhtaseb performed one of the early STAAR ICL phakic intraocular lens implants in Wales.
+He remains one of only a few surgeons in the UK performing this operation for large refractive errors.